ulsidae/cori_tts/README.md

 - Japanese and Korean phonetics differed significantly
 - Audio playback interruptions occurred
-- Approximately 15% of communication was lost
+- Based on these early experiments, approximately 15% of communication was lost

 This made it clear that the system needed a fundamental redesign.